 but a desire fulfilled is a tree of life."

-As a Registered Psychologist in the province of Alberta and former accredited member of the clergy, Beth Murray has a wealth of clinical, pastoral and personal experience in mediating grace and hope to her clients.
-She has several years experience working as a Primary Therapist at an Inpatient Eating Disorders' Treatment Facility, as well as many years in outpatient settings.
-She is a member of the Alberta College of Psychologists/Alberta College of Social Workers, the Canadian Psychological Association, the Psychologists' Association of Alberta, the Eating Disorders Referral Network (EDReferral.com), the Eating Disorder Support Network of Alberta, Theravive, Pain Society of Alberta, Psychology Today, and a referral source for Focus on the Family Clergy Care Network and Veteran's Affairs.
+As Registered Psychologists and Mental Health Therapists in the province of Alberta, Fresh Hope Counselling offers a wealth of clinical, pastoral and personal experience in mediating grace and hope to our clients.
+We have several combined decades of counselling experience and psychological services in inpatient, outpatient, school, church, mental health clinic and other agencies.
+Fresh Hope Counselling has staff with memberships in the Alberta College of Psychologists/Alberta College of Social Workers, the Canadian Psychological Association, the Psychologists' Association of Alberta, the Eating Disorders Referral Network (EDReferral.com), the Eating Disorder Support Network of Alberta, Theravive, Pain Society of Alberta, Psychology Today, and is a referral source for Focus on the Family Clergy Care Network and Veteran's Affairs.
 Check with your extended benefits plan to see if they cover psychological counselling from a Registered Psychologist or Master's Level Mental Health Therapist.